 If the tube is open, the dye gradually fills it.
 The dye spills into the pelvic cavity, where the body resorbs it.

 Fertility for women relies on the ovaries releasing healthy eggs.
-Her reproductive tract must allow an egg to pass into her fallopian tubes and join with sperm for fertilization.
+The reproductive tract must allow an egg to pass into the fallopian tubes and join with sperm for fertilization.
 The fertilized egg must travel to the uterus and implant in the lining.
-Tests for female infertility attempt to determine whether any of these processes are impaired.
+Tests for female infertility try to find out if any of these processes are impaired.

 You may have a general physical exam, including a regular gynecological exam.
 Specific fertility tests may include: